The Deligne-Mumford operad as a trivialization of the circle action: Operads and topology

 \subsubsection{The free operad functor}

-Given a $\fS$-space $X_*$, the heuristic idea for the construction of the free operad $\t{Free}(X_*)$ is the following: the space of operations in arity $n\ge 0$ consists of elements of $Tree_n$, decorated at each vertex $v$ by an element of $X_{|v|}$, where $|v|\ge 0$ is the number of incoming edges and half-edges at $v$, also called \emph{the valency of $v$}.
+Let $X_*$ be a $\fS$-collection, which we view as a functor $\t{Set}_f^{op}\to\mathcal{C}$.
+The heuristic idea for the construction of the free operad $\t{Free}(X_*)$ is the following: the space of operations in arity $n\ge 0$ consists of elements of $Tree_n$, decorated at each vertex $v$ by an element of $X_{\t{in}(v)}$, where $\t{in}(v)$ is the set of incoming edges and half-edges at $v$.
 The composition of operations is inherited from the composition of trees.
-As in the previous section, the implementation of this idea is subtle because the elements of $Tree_n$ are equivalence classes.
-The construction of $\t{Free}(X_*)$ mixes the $\fS$-structure on $X_*$ with the action of isomorphisms of trees on the sets of incoming edges and half-edges at corresponding vertices.